-The winner of the 2014 Gerhard Meinzer Summer Scholarship was Frank Faust of Mt.
-Hebron High School.
+The winner of the 2015 Gerhard Meinzer Summer Scholarship was Eleanor Young of North County High School.

 Any member of the German Society may nominate a high school student to compete to win this scholarship.
 All secondary school students from Maryland, between the ages of 15 and 18, who have had at least two years of German, with a recommendation of their German teacher, are eligible.
 The Education Committee of the German Society of Maryland will select the winner from the students nominated.

 The winning student will participate in the German Summer Study Program sponsored by the AATG, in cooperation with the German governmental agency, the Pedagogical Exchange Service (PAD).
 The student will live with a German family and attend classes at a German high school.
 Field trips will be organized to local points of interest.
 In addition to these group outings, the host families generally plan excursions to show their visiting "son" or "daughter" the area in which they are living.
 A qualified American high school teacher of German will be available to supervise field trips, act as a liaison with the German school authorities or just provide a sympathetic ear to the American students.
 All participants are covered by AATG's accident and health policy.
 More information about the AATG Program

 To encourage the study of German in Maryland high schools, the Society has for many years been presenting cash awards to students who excel on the national German language proficiency examination.
 This activity is carried out in cooperation with the Maryland Chapter of the American Association of Teachers of German.
 An awards ceremony for the students being honored and their families is held in May at the Zion Church in Baltimore.